RamaVishnuCandra/Clifftop/README.md

 ### other people’s concerns

 Through the course of my life, I've met with various accusations of falsity and malicious intent.
 However, I continue to be very genuine in my striving to maintain a lifestyle of peace.
-It just happens to be that I work with some ideas that numerous people, for often very different reasons, disapprove, sometimes to the degree of trying to fight or dismiss me.
+It just happens to be that I work with some ideas that numerous people, for often very different reasons each, disapprove, sometimes to the degree of trying to dismiss or even fight me.

 ### the rest of this page, so far